josenk/terraform-provider-esxi/README.md

   * boot_disk_size - Optional - Specify boot disk size or grow cloned vm to this size.
   * guestos - Optional - Default will be taken from cloned source.
   * clone_from_vm - Source vm to clone.
 Mutually exclusive with ovf_source option.
-  * ovf_source - ovf files to use as a source.
+  * ovf_source - ovf files or URLs to use as a source.
 Mutually exclusive with clone_from_vm option.
   * disk_store - Required - esxi Disk Store where guest vm will be created.
   * resource_pool_name - Optional - Any existing or terraform managed resource pool name. - Default "/".
   * memsize - Optional - Memory size in MB.  (ie, 1024 == 1GB).
 See esxi documentation for limits. - Default 512 or default taken from cloned source.